Simultaneous Position-and-Stiffness Control of Underactuated Antagonistic Tendon-Driven Continuum Robots: Introduction

-To address the challenges previously mentioned, research has been conducted in the last few years on the dynamic modelling and model-based control of continuum robots.\footnote{In this paper, we use the term ``dynamic controllers'' to refer to feedback laws designed from dynamical and kinematic models for robotics, rather than the terminology in control theory which refers to feedback control with dynamics extension (\textit{e.g.} adaptive and observer-based control) \cite{ORTetal01}.} Several dynamical models have been adopted for controller synthesis of continuum robots, including the geometrically exact dynamic Cosserat model \cite{RENetal}, port-Hamiltonian Cosserat model \cite{CAAetal}, rigid-link models \cite{FRAGAR,DELetal}, and reduced-order Euler-Lagrangian model \cite{FALetal,DEUetal}.
-These works have applied various model-based constructive control approaches, such as passivity-based control (PBC), partial feedback linearisation, proportional derivative (PD) control, and immersion and invariance (I\&I) adaptive control.
-Among these, the paper \cite{DELetal} provides probably the earliest solution to the design and experimental validation of \textit{dynamic} feedback control for soft robots.
+To address these challenges, recent research has been focused on the dynamic modelling and model-based control of continuum robots.\footnote{In this paper, we use the term ``dynamic controllers'' to refer to feedback laws designed from dynamical and kinematic models.
+This differs from the terminology in control theory, which typically refers to feedback control with dynamics extension (\textit{e.g.} adaptive and observer-based control) \cite{ORTetal01}.} Several dynamical models have been adopted for controller synthesis, including the geometrically exact dynamic Cosserat model \cite{RENetal}, port-Hamiltonian Cosserat model \cite{CAAetal,CHAetalRoyal}, rigid-link models \cite{FRAGAR,DELetal}, and reduced-order Euler-Lagrangian model \cite{FALetal,DEUetal}; see also \cite{BREMCC,TILRUC} for stability analysis of equilibria in continuum robots.
+These works employ model-based control approaches such as passivity-based control (PBC) \cite{CHAetalCDC}, partial feedback linearisation, proportional derivative (PD) control, and immersion and invariance (I\&I) adaptive control.
+Among these, \cite{DELetal} reports probably the earliest solution in the literature to the design and experimental validation of \textit{dynamic} feedback control for soft robots.